Dell Black Friday 2020 deals

 High-resolution 4K displays will also use your laptop's battery much faster.
 Given this is an area in which gaming laptops already struggle, you may want to consider what you’re losing to gain 4K.

-On Black Friday or Cyber Monday, the day itself can be a bit overwhelming as so many online retailers vie for your hard-earned dollar.
+On Black Friday, the day itself can be a bit overwhelming as so many online retailers vie for your hard-earned dollar.
 While this means there are very competitive deals to enjoy, it also unfortunately means there are some deals that aren't as decent as they first appear.

 That's why you should stick with TechRadar to guarantee you get the best Black Friday deals.
-We track all of the top retailer's Black Friday and Cyber Monday deals, and highlight the very best savings on the top laptops.
+We track all of the top retailer's Black Friday deals, and highlight the very best savings on the top laptops.